-Sigourney Weaver, 66, has been nominated for three Academy Awards.
+Sigourney Weaver, 70, has been nominated for three Academy Awards.
 After her first nomination for 1986's "Aliens," she lost out to Marlee Matlin, who won for "Children of a Lesser God."
 Two years later, Weaver scored double nominations for best actress in "Gorillas in the Mist" and best supporting actress for "Working Girl."

 Robert Downey Jr.

 Downey scored a second nomination more than a decade later, for 2008's "Tropic Thunder," but was beat out by Heath Ledger, who won the award posthumously for "The Dark Knight."

 Next in line is Richard Burton, who chased Oscar gold seven times before his death in 1984 at age 58.
-Burton, known for his marriage to second wife and Oscar winner Elizabeth Taylor, was first nominated in 1952 for "My Cousin Rachel" and received his last nomination in 1977 for "Equus."
+Burton, largely known now for his marriage to second wife and Oscar winner Elizabeth Taylor, was first nominated in 1952 for "My Cousin Rachel" and received his last nomination in 1977 for "Equus."
 Though he never won an Academy Award, he did win acting prizes at the BAFTA, Golden Globe and Tony Awards.

-Just behind Burton is Glenn Close, who has received six nominations without ever winning a single Oscar.
-The 68-year-old actress, who has won three Emmy Awards and three Tony Awards, received Academy Award nominations for Best Supporting Actress three years in a row, starting in 1982 for "The World According to Garp," followed by "The Big Chill" and "The Natural."
+Glenn Close has also received seven nominations without ever winning a single Oscar.
+The 72-year-old actress, who has won three Emmy Awards and three Tony Awards, received Academy Award nominations for best supporting actress three years in a row, starting in 1982 for "The World According to Garp," followed by "The Big Chill" and "The Natural."

 After his fifth nomination for "Psycho" in 1961, he was presented with the Academy's Irving G. Thalberg Memorial Award for film producers seven years later.
 And although he received two Golden Globes and five lifetime achievement awards and was knighted by Queen Elizabeth, the "Master of Suspense," as he was known, died in 1980 at age 80 having never won an Oscar.

 Tim Burton, best known for quirky, fantasy films like "Beetlejuice," "Edward Scissorhands" and "The Nightmare Before Christmas," has received two Academy Award nominations, both for Best Animated Feature for "Corpse Bride" and "Frankenweenie."
-Despite winning a Golden Globe and the Producers Guild Award, the 57-year-old director remains without an Oscar.
+Despite winning a Golden Globe and the Producers Guild Award, the 61-year-old director remains without an Oscar.

 One of Burton's frequent collaborators, Johnny Depp, is also Oscar-less.
-At 52, he has received three Best Actor Academy Award nominations for 2003's "Pirates of the Caribbean: The Curse of the Black Pearl," 2004's "Finding Neverland" and 2007's "Sweeney Todd: The Demon Barber of Fleet Street."
+At 56, he has received three Best Actor Academy Award nominations for 2003's "Pirates of the Caribbean: The Curse of the Black Pearl," 2004's "Finding Neverland" and 2007's "Sweeney Todd: The Demon Barber of Fleet Street."